bruceharris/grunt-create-test-files/README.md

 });
 ```

+If `indexSpec.js` does not yet exist, it will be created.
+If the `test/models` directory does not yet exist, it will be created.
+Likewise for `fooModelSpec.js`

-... the content of generated file `fooModelSpec.js` would look like:
+The content of generated file `fooModelSpec.js` would look like:
 ```js
 // path: test/fixtures/foo/fooView.js
 // filename: fooView.js